InteractiveSimulations/Fireload/README.md

     git checkout development
     git pull
     git checkout feature-xyz
-    git rebase master   # merge conflicts may happen.
+    git rebase development   # merge conflicts may happen.
 Better do this step in an IDE!
 ```

 When a feature is finished - merge it back into development.